Xeverous/the_website/website/pages/cpp/tutorials/accelerated/xxx/casts/index.rst

     :code_path: static_cast_downcast.cpp
     :color_path: static_cast_downcast.color

-Because of undefined behavior risk, :cch:`static_cast` downcasts must guuarantee through other means that the object is in fact of derived type - usually the base class has a :cch:`virtual` method which returns unique value for each type (basically manual and simplified implementation of RTTI).
+Because of undefined behavior risk, :cch:`static_cast` downcasts must guarantee through other means that the object is in fact of derived type - usually the base class has a :cch:`virtual` method which returns unique value for each type (basically manual and simplified implementation of RTTI).

 Member pointer upcasts
 ======================